Ro-Galvan/a-penny-for-your-thoughts/README.md

 Social Network API

 # Description
 I built the back end for an social media site called A Penny For Your Thoughts.
+Routes were created for each of the following actions:

 Users:
   - Create an account